-- In the United States, mutual funds are held primarily by retail investors,44 whereas in Europe, mutual funds are primarily held by institutional investors; - Europe does not have the same defined contribution retirement model present in the United States or the associated NAV-dependent legacy systems; - Most shareholder trades in Europe are denominated in cash amounts or percentages, which can be readily processed by funds and intermediaries without estimation, with a lesser portion in share or unit amounts or a percentage of assets held; this stands in contrast to the United States, where there are a wide mix of orders denominated in shares, percentages of holdings, and currencies.
+- In the United States, mutual funds are held primarily by retail investors, whereas in Europe, mutual funds are primarily held by institutional investors; - Europe does not have the same defined contribution retirement model present in the United States or the associated NAV-dependent legacy systems; - Most shareholder trades in Europe are denominated in cash amounts or percentages, which can be readily processed by funds and intermediaries without estimation, with a lesser portion in share or unit amounts or a percentage of assets held; this stands in contrast to the United States, where there are a wide mix of orders denominated in shares, percentages of holdings, and currencies.

 Based on the above, we believe the European experience with swing pricing is based on different market dynamics and its implementation there is not indicative that swing pricing could be similarly implemented in the United States.
 It would also create more confusion in the United States, as swing pricing and hard close provisions are less likely to confuse and/or adversely impact institutional investors.
-We also note that the European implementation of swing pricing is optional, which is a significant difference from the mandatory implementation described in the Proposal.
+We also note that the European implementation described in the Proposal.
 Given the Commission's reliance on the European fund model to substantiate that the Proposal would be feasible, we again reiterate that the Commission should withdraw or stay implementation of the Proposal pending a more thorough examination of the costs and benefits of the Proposal and alternative solutions.